Matt Vierling Player Props: Tigers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.99 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA among all league pitching staffs (5.95).

-- Athletics pitchers combine to allow 125 total home runs at a rate of 1.4 per game (second-most in the league).
+- Athletics pitchers combine to give up the second-most home runs in baseball (125 total, 1.4 per game).

+- The Athletics will send Harris (2-2) out to make his fourth start of the season.
+He is 2-2 with a 5.17 ERA and 29 strikeouts through 38 1/3 innings pitched.

+- In his last outing on Thursday against the New York Yankees, the left-hander tossed 5 1/3 innings, giving up four earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.